pashkovdenis/clop/README.md

-# clope clustering algorithm implementation.
+# clope clustering algorithm implementation .NET

 CLOPE: a fast and effective clustering algorithm for transactional data